hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 Another two classes, `$CustomerRepository$Intercepted$Definition` and `$CustomerRepository$Intercepted$Definition$Exec`, assist in registering `CustomerRepository` into the Bean context.

-Jakarta Data `Repository` also supports derived queries by methods and custom queries by `@Query`, such as:
+Jakarta Data `Repository` also supports derived queries by methods, pagination, and custom queries by `@Query`, such as:

 ```java
 @Repository